backupbrew/switchbrew/Sockets services.md

 Otherwise, it's just read as `u8[ai_addrlen]`.

 The list should be terminated with a sentinel four-byte zero value.

-## ClearDnsIpServerAddressArray

-This function clears `nn::socket::resolver::g_DnsIpServerAddressArray`, setting its length to 0 as well.
-The array initially contains IPs filled by `bsdconfig`, a privileged service handling DHCP and such.

-Takes no arguments, doesn't return anything, never fails.

 # nsd:u, nsd:a